How to Run a Silent Auction with Charity Auction Software

 Follow up with unsuccessful bidders

-Those unlucky suckers who didn't get the auction items they wanted may be a bit bummed.
+Those unlucky auction guests who didn't get the auction items they wanted may be a bit bummed.
 But a little pick-me-up message is just the thing they need to get it next time.
 If you have a few additional items up your sleeve, see if there's any interest!
 Make someone's day.

 Arrange for delivery and leftover item repurposing